runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 the structure that they have, and each backend would need its own string-parsing library.

-*Decision*: We will encode each attribute as a Kore term that uses only application and `#String` patterns, with the top symbol giving the name of the attribute.
+*Decision*: We will encode each attribute as a Kore pattern that uses only application and string literals, with the top symbol being an application of an object identifier giving the name of the attribute to the list of its parameters.
-Numbers will be encoded as strings.
+Numbers will be encoded as string literals.
 Therefore the following may be valid
 attributes:
 ```
 constructor{}()